Peng Wan-ru: Response and legacy

 Peng's murder produced an outcry against the lack of protection women have in Taiwan.
 Peng's proposed quota for one-fourth of the seats of the elected seats to be reserved for women passed during the November 30, 1996 DPP National Congress meeting; the public believes that Peng died during that day.

 Peng's death, along with two other well-publicized murder cases, led to mass demonstrations in May 1997.
 Demonstrators marched on 4 May 1997 and 18 May 1997, demanding Premier Lien Chan's resignation over the perceived rise in violent crime as evidenced by the then-unsolved murders of Pai Hsiao-yen, Peng Wan-ru, and Liu Pang-yu.
 On 24 June 1998, Taiwan passed Asia's first laws regarding domestic violence, due in part to Peng's death and the case of Teng Ju-wen, who murdered her husband in October 1993, following years of abuse.

 The Peng Wan-ru Foundation (彭婉如基金會 (Péng Wǎnrú Jījīnhuì)), an organization named after Peng and established in 1997 by Peng's husband, supports women wishing to enter the labour force.
 It trains women for participation in their child-care programs; once they have passed the courses, the Foundation matches them with households or elementary schools in need of child care.
+On the 29th anniversary of her death, the Democratic Progressive Party announced that A Journey in Search of Wan-ru’s Footsteps, a documentary about Peng's life, had begun filming.